top of page

 What is mercury?

-Mercury, also known as quicksilver, is a heavy metal like cadmium or lead, that exists in various chemical forms.
+Mercury, also known as quicksilver, is a heavy metal like cadmium or lead that exists in various chemical forms.

 Pregnant Women

 Methylmercury is especially dangerous to pregnant women, nursing mothers, and young children.
-Even small amounts can effect the developing brain and have neurological and behavioral effects.
+Even small amounts can affect the developing brain and have neurological and behavioral effects.
 In addition, dietary methylmercury may increase the risk of heart disease in some adults.

 Based on the current FDA guidelines, women of childbearing age, especially if they are already pregnant or nursing, and young children should avoid the following seafood: